 You may think you’ve bought yourself a fake pair of AirPods because they only play in one ear.
 But the truth is that there seems to be a disproportionate number of people having issues with one AirPod not working.

-While the real reason behind this issue has not been confirmed, there are a bunch of reasons why one AirPod might not work for you—which we’ll get into in this article.
-With that said, here are the top reasons your left or right AirPod might be having issues.
+While the real reason behind this issue has not been confirmed, there are many reasons why one AirPod might not work for you—which we’ll get into in this article.
+That said, here are the top reasons your left or right AirPod might be having issues.

 Why Is One AirPod Not Working?

 Obviously, something is wrong when one AirPod is not working.
 It may happen for different reasons ranging from the low battery or dirty AirPods to problems with pairing, settings, or physical damage.

 All these reasons can cause one AirPod not to work.
 This guide walks you through several troubleshooting steps you can try.